Jmfwolf/Fraction_Calculator/README.md

   + Enter operand: \*, /, +, - (multiply, divide, add, subtract)
   + Enter second number in the same format as the first
   + The program will display: =Solution

+## Future Plans:
+The python versioning issue would be remedied if you used something like docker that made your env consistent.